Factory Accident Claims for Compensation

 • Record the names and contact details of anyone who witnessed the accident.

-• Seek medical attention for your injuries as soon as possible.
+• Seek medical attention for your personal injuries as soon as possible.

 • Keep receipts for any expenses incurred as a direct result of the accident.